mit-rss/intro_to_ros/README.md

 **Note:** Some useful **debugging hints** are provided at the end of this document.

+### Setup
+Before you get started with this lab, make sure you have the proper dependencies installed by following Steps 1.5 to 1.7 in [this guide](https://wiki.ros.org/melodic/Installation/Debian).

 ## ROS Exercises

 ### Create a package and build it